chewzzz1014/JavaScript_Basics/mongoose/mongo/commands.md

 # Mongo Shell Commands

+## Basic Navigation
-## show dbs
+   - show dbs
       - Show all database on the local mongo server

-## use <db name>
+    - use <db name>
       - Switch to a database.
 Create new one if it doesn't exist

-## show collections
+    -show collections
      - Show all collections in a database.

-## db
+    - db
       - Show current database

-## cls
+    - cls
       - Clear screen

-## exit
+    - exit
       - Exit the shell